GOP seeks to toss Democratic Wisconsin election lawsuit

 MADISON, Wis. — Republican state lawmakers in Wisconsin asked a federal judge on Friday to dismiss a lawsuit brought by Democrats that seeks to loosen the state's election laws for the upcoming April 7 presidential primary to deal with problems caused by the coronavirus pandemic.

 The state and national Democratic parties filed the lawsuit against the Wisconsin Elections Commission on Wednesday.
+On Friday, the state and national Republican parties told the court they wanted to intervene as well, further highlighting the high stakes of the lawsuit in battleground Wisconsin.

-They called for a number of changes, including a suspension of requirements that absentee ballot applications include a photo ID and that new registrants present copies of documents that prove their residency.
+Democrats want the court to order a number of changes, including a suspension of requirements that absentee ballot applications include a photo ID and that new registrants present copies of documents that prove their residency.
 They also want clerks to be allowed to count ballots received within 10 days after the election.
 The current deadline for receipt is 8 p.m. on election night.

 Misha Tseytlin, attorney for Republican state lawmakers who are trying to intervene in the lawsuit, argued Friday that the federal courts should not get involved and instead dismiss the complaint.